100+ Fashion Terms Everyone in the Industry Should Know

 Rise

 The distance between the crotch seam and the top of the waistband.
 It defines low-rise, mid-rise, or high-rise fits.
-The rise impacts fashion styles like punk style low-rise jeans or more preppy style high-waist trousers.
+The rise affects fashion styles like punk-style low-rise jeans or more preppy-style high-waist trousers.

 Tolerance

 The acceptable plus-or-minus range allowed for each measurement.
-For instance, a waistband might allow a tolerance of half an inch.
+For instance, a waistband might allow a tolerance of 0.5 inches.
 This flexibility reduces rejected garments and keeps production on schedule.

 Sewing and Seam Finishes